cotes2020/jekyll-theme-chirpy/_posts/01AWS/IAM/Auth/2020-07-18-AWS-organizations.md

 - <font color=red> Organizations integrate with other Amazon web services </font>
-  - enable <font color=blue> select Amazon web services </font> to access accounts in organization and perform actions on the resources in the accounts.
+  - enable <font color=LightSlateBlue> select Amazon web services </font> to access accounts in organization and perform actions on the resources in the accounts.
-  - For this service to work, all accounts in an organization have a <font color=blue> service-linked role </font> that enables AWS Organizations to create other service-linked roles.
+  - For this service to work, all accounts in an organization have a <font color=LightSlateBlue> service-linked role </font> that enables AWS Organizations to create other service-linked roles.
     - These other roles are required by the AWS services that you configure to perform organizational-level tasks.
-    - When you configure another service and authorize it to integrate with your organization, Organizations creates an <font color=blue> IAM service-linked role </font> in each member account.
+    - When you configure another service and authorize it to integrate with your organization, Organizations creates an <font color=LightSlateBlue> IAM service-linked role </font> in each member account.
       - The additional service-linked role:
         - predefined IAM permissions
         - allow the other service to perform specific tasks in your organization's accounts.